-New Cost Inflation Index (CII) for determining Long Term Capital Gains (LTCG) under Income Tax, as notified by CBDT for FY 2001-02 to 2018-19
+Cost Inflation Index (CII) for FY 2017-18 and 2018-19 for determining Long Term Capital Gains (LTCG) under Income Tax, as notified by CBDT

-CBDT has notified new Cost Inflation Index (CII) for Financial Year (FY) 2018-19/ Assessment Year (AY) 2019-20 at 280 for determining LTCG under Income Tax.
-Earlier, CBDT has notified new Cost Inflation Index (CII) at 272 for FY 2017-18 (with CII at 100 for new Base Year 2001-02) as per amendments made by the Finance Act, 2017.
+CBDT has notified the ‘Cost Inflation Index (CII)’ for FY 2018-19/ AY 2019-20 at 280 for determining ‘long term capital gains (LTCG)’ under Income Tax.
+Earlier, CBDT has notified new CII at 272 for FY 2017-18 (with CII at 100 for new Base Year 2001-02) as per amendments made by the Finance Act, 2017.

-New Cost Inflation Index notified by CBDT (base Year 2001-02) Applicable for FY 2001-02 to 2018-19
+Cost Inflation Index Chart/ Table with base Year 2001-02 (Applicable for FY 2001-02 to FY 2018-19)

 |SI.
-No.||Financial Year||Cost Inflation Index|
+No.||Financial Year (FY)||Cost Inflation Index (CII)|

-Relevance of Cost Inflation Index?
+Relevance of Cost Inflation Index (CII)?

-In the case of transfer of short term capital asset, the amount of capital gains can be arrived at by deducting the cost of acquisition/ improvement from the sale consideration.
-However, in the case of transfer of long term capital asset, capital gains are determined by deducting indexed cost of acquisition/ improvement from the sale consideration.
+In the case of transfer of short term capital asset, the amount of capital gains can be arrived at by deducting the ‘cost of acquisition/ improvement’ from the ‘sale consideration’.
+However, in the case of transfer of long term capital asset, capital gains are determined by deducting ‘indexed cost of acquisition/ improvement’ from the ‘sale consideration’.

-Cost Inflation Index basically means the index notified by the Central Govt. with reference to average rise in the consumer price index, during the year immediately preceding the relevant previous year.
-However, indexed cost of acquisition is arrived at by multiplying the cost of acquisition with the change in cost inflation index since the year of acquisition or 1 April, 2001 whichever is later.
+‘Cost Inflation Index’ basically means the index notified by the Central Govt. with reference to average rise in the ‘consumer price index’, during the year immediately preceding the relevant previous year.
+However, ‘indexed cost of acquisition’ is arrived at by multiplying the ‘cost of acquisition’ with the change in ‘cost inflation index’ since the year of acquisition or 1 April, 2001 whichever is later.

-Accordingly, the Cost Inflation Index for FY 2018-19 (new CII) is useful for working out the long term capital gains (LTCG) during FY 2018-19, from transfer of long term capital asset, i.e. sale consideration minus indexed cost of acquisition/ improvement.
+Accordingly, the ‘Cost Inflation Index’ for FY 2018-19 (new CII) is useful for working out the ‘long term capital gains (LTCG)’ during FY 2018-19, from transfer of long term capital asset, i.e. ‘sale consideration’ minus ‘indexed cost of acquisition/ improvement’.